 Professional Memberships and/or Licenses

-Division for Culturally and Linguistically Diverse Exceptional Learners (DDEL) (2012 – present)
+• Division for Culturally and Linguistically Diverse Exceptional Learners (DDEL)

-American Association of University Women (AAUW): BG Diversity Chair (2012 – present)
+American Association of University Women (AAUW) BG Chapter

-Pi Lambda Theta, International Honor Society and Professional Association in Education: Member (2005 – present)
+Pi Lambda Theta, International Honor Society and Professional Association in Education

-Over the last 12 years, Dr. Keyes has taught elementary school, middle school, and postsecondary students.
+Since 2002, Dr. Keyes has taught elementary school, middle school, and postsecondary students.
 She was a licensed Intervention Specialist for students with mild-moderate disabilities in K-12.
-Currently, she teaches a reading and writing assessment methods course with a specific emphasis on Response to Intervention (RTI) and curriculum-based measurement.
-She also teaches a consultation and collaboration class with a specific focus on partnering with parents.
 Dr. Keyes has attended numerous professional development trainings covering a broad range of topics in education and special education, including but not limited to reading instruction and assessment, technology, diversity, and social justice.
 She has co-authored manuscripts and presented research at state and national conferences.
 In Fall 2019, Dr. Keyes was awarded a Fellowship from the BGSU Institute for the Study of Culture and Society (ICS) to research disability, race, and the School-to-Prison Pipeline.

 Gibson Jr., L., Cartledge, G., Keyes, S. E., & Yawn, C. D. (2014).
 The effects of a supplementary computerized reading program on the generalization of the oral reading fluency and comprehension of first-grade students.
 Education and Treatment of Children, 37(1), 25-51.